Owen Grady: Jurassic World

-In the first film, Owen is a U.S. Navy veteran who works as an on-site animal behaviorist at Jurassic World, a dinosaur theme park located on the island of Isla Nublar.
-It is never mentioned what his job was while in the service.
+In Jurassic World, Owen is a U.S. Navy veteran who works as an on-site animal behaviorist at Jurassic World, a dinosaur theme park located on the island of Isla Nublar.
 Owen and his friend, Barry, are studying four Velociraptors on the island, on behalf of InGen Security and its chief, Hoskins.
 Their research is done to test the raptors' intelligence, although they oppose Hoskins's long-term goal to use the animals as military weapons.
 Owen explains that his relationship with the raptors is a personal one and that they only respond to him under controlled conditions.

 He was once romantically attracted to Claire Dearing, the park's operations manager, though their conflicting personalities ended a potential relationship after one date.
 To increase park attendance, Jurassic World has created a genetically modified hybrid dinosaur, the Indominus rex.
 Owen opposes this idea, believing that existing dinosaurs should be impressive enough.
 He criticizes the Indominus rex's paddock, which provides no social interaction.
 When the Indominus escapes, Owen unsuccessfully demands that the animal be lethally hunted.
 He then helps Claire find her nephews, Zach and Gray Mitchell, who are visiting the island and have become lost.
 During a Pterosaur breakout, Claire saves Owen from a Dimorphodon attack, and they reconnect romantically with a kiss.

 When Hoskins decides to have the raptors hunt the Indominus, Owen reluctantly agrees on the condition that he commands the operation.
 The plan backfires when the Indominus usurps Owen as the raptor pack's alpha.
 The raptors turn on Hoskins' mercenary team, and one of the animals is killed in the process.
 Later, Owen re-establishes his bond with the surviving raptors, two of which die while attacking the Indominus.
 The latter is eventually killed, and the last surviving raptor, a female named Blue, is left on the island.
 Owen and Claire decide that they will remain together.

 Jurassic World: Fallen Kingdom

 In Jurassic World: Fallen Kingdom, three years have passed since the Jurassic World incident.
-Owen and Claire have ended their relationship and he is building a cabin.
+Owen and Claire have ended their relationship, and he is building a cabin.
 He joins Claire on a team mission to save the Isla Nublar dinosaurs, especially Blue, from a volcanic eruption.
-The team realize they have been double-crossed by Ken Wheatley and his contractor Eli Mills, the assistant of Benjamin Lockwood.
+The team realizes they have been double-crossed by Ken Wheatley and his contractor Eli Mills, the assistant of Benjamin Lockwood.